nkc-137/nkc-137.github.io/projects.md

 <img src="assets/flow_chart.jpg" width="70%" height="70%">
 </p>

 The project involves generation of training data to performing feature engineering and final development of machine learning pipeline to efficiently predict microstructural information from flow curve of the material.
-Good results were obtained in the project and I am

-### 2. Machine learning atomistic potentials of Ag nanoclusters

 ### 3. Internship at Indian Institute of Sciences, Bengaluru